chinsomnia/API-Project/README.md

 - Fetches random images of cats and dogs from an API
 - Allows users to vote for their favorite image
-- Displays the winning image
+- Displays the winning team and total score
 - Provides a fun and interactive user experience

 ## Technologies Used